The Orchestra | Galileo | Music director and musicians | Staff and Board

 Madeleine Owen, théorbe

-Martine Jomphe, harpsichord
+Martine Jomphe, clavecin

-Jérôme de Los Santos, harpsichord
+Jérôme de Los Santos, clavecin

 CONTRACTORS